UNISvalbard/Geo-UAV/content/lessons/howto_fly/howto_fly.md

 :class: warning
 The Geo-UAV module of on how automatically fly a multirotor UAV is still under construction.
 ```
 Many apps and survey design software are available to automate surveys.
-They allow for planning the survey in the lab and executing it in the field with a simple command.
+They allow for planning the survey in the lab and executing it in the field with a simple command, maximizing flight efficiency, reducing pilot and observer workloads and in some situations, minimizing equipment risk.
 These tools work best for mapping planar surfaces or simple structures like buildings.